 Location: The Netherlands

-Client: The Netherlands Ministry of Foreign Affairs/IOB (evaluations department)
+Client: The Policy and Operations Evaluation Department of the Netherlands Ministry of Foreign Affairs (IOB)

 Main project features: Review of support of the Ministry of Foreign Affairs to UNICEF, UNFPA, GFATM, UNAIDS and WHO in the area of Sexual and Reproductive Health and Rights

-This synthesis provides an overview of recent impact studies in the field of sexual and reproductive health and rights (SRHR).
-It aims to supply knowledge about which interventions have proved effective and as such have contributed to furthering the sexual and reproductive health and rights agenda in developing countries, supported by evidence.
-The evaluation (and annex) is based on a review of relevant impact studies in this field.
+Main project features: Preparation of a synthesis of impact studies in the field of sexual and reproductive health and rights (SRHR).
+The overview presents effective interventions and how they contributed to furthering the sexual and reproductive health and rights agenda in developing countries, supported by evidence.

 The Universal Access to Female Condom (UAFC) Joint Programme was an initiative of four Dutch organisations: the Netherlands Ministry of Foreign Affairs, Oxfam Novib, i+solutions and Rutgers WPF.
 The aim of the programme (2008-2011) was to make female condoms accessible, affordable and available for all, thereby contributing to a decrease in new infections with HIV and STIs and of unwanted pregnancies, as well as to enable women to exercise power over their own sexual and reproductive health.
 Esther Jurgens forms part of the Evaluation team (contracted through ACE Europe) conducting the UAFC Mid-Term and End of Term Evaluation.